Conflict in Hong Kong has been happening since 2019, and the one in Burma/Myanmar since February 2021.

 Therefore, these issues might have to be unfolded at a different suitable level and a different suitable place.)

-Since 2016, Hachi had been feeling that atmosphere in Japan slightly looked like the one when World War II happened: the Japanese government was clearly eager to strengthen its military power.
+Since 2016, Hachi had been feeling that atmosphere in Japan was slightly similar to the one when World War II happened: the Japanese government was clearly eager to strengthen its military power.
 (Now, she feels the atmosphere is slightly changed.)

 If she calls the atmosphere a ghost, she has been feeling that China has been haunted by the ghost lately.

-She is mad at the situation in Hong Kong or the suspicious issue about human rights even if China says those are the issues of the country.
+She is mad at the situation in Hong Kong or the suspicious issue about human rights even though China says those are the issues inside of the country.

 From Hachi’s viewpoint, the atmosphere which covers China now is similar to the one which used to cover Japan from late 1880s to 1945, when Japan kept winning several wars, fighting against China and Russia, and trying to spread its own viewpoint of “prosperity” in Asia, until it lost World War II.

-The possible reason why the Japanese government at that time was eager to fight against other countries was that they were upset, feeling that Japan was not enough until it looked like western countries, or may be looked down on by western countries, or perhaps a modern “suburb vs. urban” issue might be included.
+The possible reason why the Japanese government at that time was eager to fight against other countries was that they were upset, feeling that Japan was not enough until it looked like western countries, or that it was looked down on by western countries, or perhaps a modern “suburb vs. urban” issue might be included.

 Therefore, the Japanese government at that time seemed to try to show itself bigger than other countries by trying to beat other countries.